Steven Crowder: December 2012 union protest

+At a December 2012 protest, Crowder was punched repeatedly in the face by a union member who claimed he was acting in self defense after being pushed to the ground.

-In December 2012, Crowder and members of Americans for Prosperity were involved in an altercation at a demonstration in Michigan concerning the state's recently passed right-to-work law.
+Crowder and members of Americans for Prosperity were at a demonstration in Michigan concerning the state's recently passed right-to-work law.
 The incident began with an attempt by union activists to tear down the Americans for Prosperity tent, which was eventually successful.
 During the altercation, Crowder was punched several times by a union activist.
 Crowder posted an edited video of the incident to his YouTube channel that cut footage of the alleged assailant being pushed to the ground and getting back up, right before throwing the punches at Crowder.
 However, Fox News' broadcasts of the incident included footage of the man being pushed.
 The New York Times stated, "The same footage also shows that Mr. Crowder had his hand on that man's shoulder just before he tumbled to the ground, but, while the camera does not capture the whole sequence of events, it seems likely that the man was knocked to the ground as members of the two sides pushed against one other, not shoved down by Mr. Crowder."
 Crowder later released an unedited copy of the video.

 An AFL–CIO spokesman, Eddie Vale, stated that the organization did not condone the tearing down of the Americans for Prosperity tent or the violence against Crowder and his group.

 In March 2013, Ingham County Prosecutor Stuart Dunnings III declined to press charges against anyone involved in the December 2012 altercation.
 According to Dunnings, his office was originally sent an edited version of the video of Crowder's altercation.
 However, upon reviewing the unedited version, the prosecutor's office decided not to pursue the case because the union member had acted in self-defense.